 The Awards Network has a wide range of nature-based awards and flexible schemes that can be used to recognise achievement in nature settings, as well as support educators and leaders to make the learning exciting, relevant and real.

-A quick way to filter for nature-based awards is to go to the front page of our website and click the link [see below]
+A quick way to filter for nature-based awards is to go to the front page of our website and click the link

-This filter takes you to our search menu where you can add other filters such as adjust the age group, the costs, the frequency of activities and the types of activities you wish to include.
+This takes you to our search menu where you can add other filters such as adjust the age group, the costs, the frequency of activities and the types of activities you wish to include.
 Here are some highlights where you can click on the logos to link directly to the awards information.

 Until recently many schools and youth organisations have actively used the John Muir Award to support their work in nature settings.
 This award is currently on pause while a refresh is underway.
 The team have announced their commitment to relaunching the award in March 2025.
 This presents a good opportunity to consider a range of options available.